Josef37/KickoffPractice/README.md

 ### Manually Adding Recordings

 - Go to the BakkesMod data folder (usually `%appdata%\bakkesmod\bakkesmod`) and open `.\data\kickoffPractice`.
-- You can manually edit these recordings.
+- You can manually add, rename or delete recordings.
 Just make sure they end in `.kinputs` to be recognized by the plugin.
 - If you made changes to these files while the game was running, click "Reload Files" to apply changes.\
   _Renaming a recording file will deselect it._